SalinaKoerner/seminar-fuzzing-in-go/README.md

 ## How the Go fuzzer works

 When running a fuzz test Go starts with the seed corpus to get an initial generated corpus.
-With a mutator it creates new inputs by generating new inputs, randomly modifying inputs or combining them.
+With a mutator it creates new inputs by generating new inputs, randomly modifying inputs or combining them randomly.

 The Go built-in fuzzer then takes the newly generated inputs and keeps running the test.